-The American Legion bowling team, under the captaincy of Roy Bell, has won the summer cham-pionship of the Cottage Park Bowling League.
-Boy Gray won individual honors with high strikes in the honors
+The American Legion bowling team, under the captaincy of Roy Bell, has won the summer championship of the Cottage Park Bowling League.
+Boy Gray won individual honors with high strikes in the largest in the league.

-The league.
 The team plans to enter both the Cottage Park and Greenbelt winter leagues and Mr. Bell asks that any new residents who are members of the American Legion and interested in trying out for the team get in touch with him at 6-R Ridge Road as soon as possible.